Kyle Wiltjer

-Kyle Gregory Wiltjer (born October 20, 1992) is a Canadian-American professional basketball player for the Zhejiang Lions of the Chinese Basketball Association (CBA).
+Kyle Gregory Wiltjer (born October 20, 1992) is a Canadian-American professional basketball player for Reyer Venezia Mestre of the Italian Lega Basket Serie A (LBA).
 He spent two seasons of college basketball with the Kentucky Wildcats before transferring to play with the Gonzaga Bulldogs in 2013.
 A dual citizen of the U.S. and Canada, he has played for the Canada national team.

 High school career

-Wiltjer attended Jesuit High School in Beaverton, Oregon, where he led the school to three consecutive Oregon state championships.
+Born and raised in Portland, Wiltjer attended Jesuit High School in Beaverton, Oregon, where he led the school to three consecutive Oregon state championships.

 Wiltjer played in the 2011 McDonald's All-American Game in Chicago.
 He also played in the 2011 Nike Hoop Summit in his hometown of Portland and in the 2011 Jordan Brand Classic in Charlotte.

 College recruiting and career

 Wiltjer was ranked as the No. 18 recruit in the class of 2011 in the ESPNU 100, the No. 25 recruit by Rivals.com, and the No. 22 recruit by Scout.com.
 He chose to play basketball for the University of Kentucky Wildcats and coach John Calipari on August 28, 2010.
 He had also considered Kansas, California, Texas, Gonzaga, Georgia Tech, and Wake Forest.

-Although he was a five-star recruit according to all of the recruiting analysts, Kyle Wiltjer never started a game his freshman season at Kentucky, and did not play as many minutes as fellow freshmen Anthony Davis, Michael Kidd-Gilchrist, and Marquis Teague.
+Although he was a five-star recruit according to all of the recruiting analysts, Wiltjer never started a game his freshman season at Kentucky, and did not play as many minutes as fellow freshmen Anthony Davis, Michael Kidd-Gilchrist, and Marquis Teague.
 He averaged only 11.3 MPG and 4.8 PPG, although his three-point percentage was an impressive 42.5%.
 The Kentucky Wildcats won the 2012 NCAA championship during Wiltjer's freshman year.

 Wiltjer began the 2012–13 season as a starter.
 In his third game of the season, against Lafayette, he accumulated 23 points, two assists, and four rebounds.
 However, he would eventually settle into an off-the-bench role, being named the SEC's Sixth Man of the Year.